Usability questions: How to ask effective questions

 - What did you think of the explanations on the page?

-Taylor Palmer, UX Director at Lucidchart, shares examples of usability testing questions they ask during a session:
+Taylor Palmer, Product Design Lead at Range, shares examples of usability testing questions they ask during a session:

 - What do you think [feature] is trying to communicate to you?